 The Hooper Syndrome: Toolbox Murders (2003)

-Lately, Tobe Hooper's works seems to be in an unbalanced creative streak; at the dawn of the new millennia, Hooper directed a wide array of horror flicks that seems to lack any sense of taste, style or memorability, ranging from uninspired killer animal movies (2000's Crocodile) to zombies that melt with salt ( the atrocious 2005 film Mortuary), but thankfully around 2003, we did managed to see Hooper at his finest, least for now, with this gorier redux of a 1970s cult hit, The Toolbox Murders.
+Lately, Tobe Hooper's works seem to be in an unbalanced creative streak; at the dawn of the new millennia, he directed a wide array of horror flicks that lack any sense of taste, style or memorability, such as that one title with zombies that melt with salt.
+I think it's called Mortuary (2005).
+It was atrocious.

-I'll be frank here, I never knew Hooper can do a gore movie this violent; we got brains hammered open, spines severed with bolt cutters and, a personal favorite, a head sliced in half that harks a similar scene from Scott Speigel's Intruder (1989).
-Better a fact that these kills are also committed by one savage looking killer, dubbed "Coffin Baby", whose obscure background has to be the first for a slasher killer.
-He has a bit of Leatherface in him, (when unmasked, a sorta tribute by Hooper to his own masterpiece, Texas Chainsaw Massacre (1974), and some familiarity considering black magic, something I wished they explained a bit further, but likewise hinted to be worshipping some strange symbols that grants him immortality given that he continues to murder.
+Frankly, I never knew Hooper can do a gore movie this violent; we got brains hammered open, spines severed with bolt cutters and, a personal favorite, a head sliced in half that harks a similar scene from Scott Speigel's Intruder (1989).
+Better a fact that these kills are also committed by one savage looking killer dubbed "Coffin Baby", whose obscure background has to be the first for a slasher killer.
+He has a bit of Leatherface in him (when unmasked, a sorta tribute by Hooper to his own masterpiece, Texas Chainsaw Massacre (1974), and some familiarity within black magic, something I wished they explained a bit further aside from strongly hinting he worships some strange symbols that may have granted him immortality and extraordinary endurance.

-I find very little major flaws here, but none the less, they can be a bit distracting; I find the scripting in this movie to be quipped with quirkiness, though I can easily disregard that since Hooper is known to create weird and unusual characters that sometimes defies stereotyping.
-Though, there are moments where the film tends to slow down, but thankfully there's a bit of balanced flow given to it thanks to some momentary murders.
-There's also some parts of the movie where logic is disregarded a little too much, even for a slasher movie, such as the killer's surprising ability to successfully nail gun a victim to the ceiling without breaking much of a sweat, but I like to see it as a way to bring back some retro feel into this movie, much like those late 80s titles where everything seems to defy logic, which is always a plus point for any slasher film.
+I find very little flaws to speak of here; the scripting has its tint of quirkiness, though I can easily disregard that as Hooper is known to create weird and unusual characters that sometimes defies stereotyping.
+Though, there are moments where the film tends to slow down to keep the flow balanced with the decently sizable number of murders.
+There's also some parts of the movie where logic is disregarded a little too much even for a slasher movie, such as the killer's surprising ability to successfully nail gun a victim to the ceiling without breaking much of a sweat.

 1 female brained to death with hammer claw